|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 In addition to restitution as the second key to past redemption, let’s discuss living fully in the present.
 I stated to Jack, "It doesn’t matter if your last year was a huge success or a dismal array of pain and regret - it will continue to call you and keep you from living in the present if you don’t make a conscious break.
 But if you do make that vital decision to move forward, your past can teach you how to build on your success and can bring purpose to your pain.
 It will show you how to use whatever regrets and mistakes you have to become a better person than you thought you could be."

 Would you agree that there is no need for clients to have

 their minds preoccupied with memories that serve no purpose?
 Can this lead to increased anxiety levels?
 No wonder Paul wrote to the Philippians, "Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable - if anything is excellent or praiseworthy - think about such things."
 For as your client fills his or her mind with these things, can the past lose its grip so that he or she can begin to take hold of the present?

-On this track we have discussed the second key to past redemption.
+In this section, we have discussed the second key to past redemption.
 The second key to past redemption is restitution.
 We also discussed living in the present.

-On the next track we will discuss if only’s.
+In the next section, we will discuss if only’s.
 Our discussion will focus on the overcoming regret technique, and will include the following three coping tools.
 The three coping tools are making a wish I’d done it list, solving the problem before it starts, and developing the mental muscle to move on.